 Christchurch – Garden City

-Six years on from a destructive earthquake, Christchurch – ‘the garden city’ – is in the process of reimagining itself.
-Among the many attractions is the Christchurch Botanic Gardens: in September, the camellias, rhododendrons, bulbs and magnolias are blooming across its 21 hectares.
+Christchurch has long been called ‘the garden city’, and the central city redevelopment post the 2011 earthquake has a major focus on new gardens and green spaces on the terraces on the banks of the Avon River.
+Among the many long-standing attractions is the Christchurch Botanic Gardens: in September, the camellias, rhododendrons, bulbs and magnolias are blooming across its 21 hectares.
 Adjacent Hagley Park fills with daffodils and blossom, and close by Mona Vale is an historic homestead with 5.5 hectares of maples and conifers, rose gardens, camellias, a large lily pond and a stunning iris garden.

 - Christchurch Botanic Gardens: Rolleston Ave, City (+64 3 941 7590)